 Heloise commented, “The day we opened our doors, we had meeting space, an office for Jan Rogers, carpet on the floor and women eager to create the space they craved, faculty beaming at a dream and goal realized that they’d campaigned so hard for, university administration applauding with support.
 All of us knew the world had changed at NC State that day.”

 Today, the NCSU Women’s Center continues to serve as a catalyst and resource that advances gender equity and social justice through education, advocacy, and leadership for the campus community.
 Although we are a “Women’s Center”, we see gender on a continuum and we welcome EVERYONE to the Center.
 Together with our Office for Institutional Equity and Diversity (OIED), we envision and work for a Wolfpack community that champions gender equity and promotes respect for all.
-What started small has grown to five professional staff positions including a Director, Associate Director of Interpersonal Violence, Assistant Director, Interpersonal Violence Prevention Education Coordinator, a University Programs Associate, as well as a Graduate Program Assistant, Undergraduate Interns, Undergraduate Student Staff, and Peer Educators.
+What started small has grown to six professional staff positions including a Director, Associate Director for Interpersonal Violence Services, Assistant Director, Interpersonal Violence Prevention Education Coordinator, Interpersonal Violence Response Coordinator, Administrative Support Specialist, as well as a Graduate Program Assistant, Graduate and Undergraduate Interns, Student Staff, and Peer Educators.

 1 This Sexual Assault Task Force later became known as ASAP (Alliance for Sexual Assault Prevention).